 - What particular strengths do you believe you bring to this program that would enrich the learning environment of your peers?

-- What do you perceive as major contemporary issues in nursing, and what are your views on at least one of them?
+- What do you perceive as major contemporary issues in nursing?
+Select one of them and share your views on that issue.

 - Identify one or two potential advisors from the School of Nursing Ph.D. faculty who may be a good match for your research interests, and provide a rationale for your choice.

-- TOEFL/IELTS score report - Required only of international and non-native English-speaking students without a U.S. degree.
-Refer to the Ph.D. admission requirements for details.
+- Test score report: TOEFL/IELTS score report only required of international and non-native English speaking applicants without a U.S. degree.
+Refer to the admission requirements for details.

 Email is the official mode of communication with applicants.
-To be sure you do not miss critical information about your application, either turn off your email’s spam or junk filters or add the following email addresses to your list of preferred contacts:
+To ensure receipt of important information regarding your application status, turn off your email’s spam or junk filters or add the following email addresses to your list of preferred contacts: